Best Push Notification Services to Engage Your Audience

 Price: Free tier available.
 Paid plans starting at €20.00/month

 PushAlert is a more advanced tool that includes a dedicated WordPress plugin.
-It lets you send notifications to both web and mobile users.
+It lets you send both desktop push notifications and mobile notifications.

-It includes some great features such as an Audience Creator, enabling you to send notifications to the most relevant subscribers, A/B testing, and an API that can link directly with your web or mobile app, letting you personalize notifications more than you usually would be able to.
+It includes some great features such as an Audience Creator, enabling you to send notifications to the most relevant and engaged subscribers, A/B testing, and an API that can link directly with your web or mobile app, letting you personalize notifications more than you usually would be able to.

 Price: Free plan available.
 Paid plans start at $12/month